parca-dev/parca/README.md

       --debuginfod-http-request-timeout=5m
                                 Timeout duration for HTTP request to upstream debuginfod server.
 Defaults to 5m
-      --debuginfod-cache-dir="/tmp"
-                                Path to directory where debuginfo is cached.
-      --debuginfod-upload-max-size=1000000000
-                                Maximum size of debuginfo upload in bytes.
-      --debuginfod-upload-max-duration=15m
-                                Maximum duration of debuginfo upload.
-      --debuginfod-uploads-signed-url
-                                Whether to use signed URLs for debuginfo uploads.
       --metastore="badger"      Which metastore implementation to use
       --profile-share-server="api.pprof.me:443"
                                 gRPC address to send share profile requests to.